raspberrypi/documentation/README.md

 ### Building the Documentation Site

-After you've installed both the toolchain and scripting dependencies, you can build the documentation with the following command:
+After you have installed both the toolchain and scripting dependencies, you can build the documentation with the following command:

 ```
 $ make